RDtNVC: Increasing energy prices without compensating with tax cuts

 • By involving everyone, not just the largest polluters, the potential reduction in pollution is therefore much greater.

-• With a cap-and-trade system, there’s no benefit to companies will never reduce their emissions below the overall target, so they won’t.
+• With a cap-and-trade system, there’s no benefit to companies that will never reduce their emissions below the overall target, so they won’t.
 With a tax, the more they reduce, the more they save–and the greater the environment benefits.

 • It rewards companies and individuals who are already doing well, environmentally.
 They get more back in income and corporate tax cuts than they pay in increased carbon taxes.